gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Items Guide.md

 > PDV: Hitting a Mob or getting hit by a mob will crash the game.
 - Mining Chorus Plants with silk touch will drop the item form of the Chorus Plant
 - In **0.17.0.1** it was possible to get Tipped Arrows from Lingering Awkward, Thick, or Mundane Potions.
 The Thick Tipped Arrow will appear as "tipped_arrow.effect.mundane.extended", but all the other ones will be titled Tipped Arrow and will not stack with each other.

+**1.0.0.16**
+- Mining a Furnace while it is smelting with Silk Touch will drop Lit Furnace tile.
+- Dropping anvil on torches will give you differing data value of anvils depending on which direction the anvil was placed.
+Depending on the direction and the type of anvil you can obtain 0-11 data value anvils.

+**1.1 - 1.0**
+- Downgrading a Frosted Ice Block from 1.1 to 1.0, the Frosted Ice will turn into an info update block that is titled tile.207.name.
+Mining it up and updating back to 1.1 will convert the tile.207.name block in your inventory to Frosted Ice

+**1.1.0.3**
+-  Breaking Blocks while they are being moved by a piston can drop a moving block tile, a silk touch pickaxe with at least efficiency IV is reccomended.
+Setup for contraption here at 23:40: https://www.youtube.com/watch?v=i1VK64sA5QM
+-  End Cities generated in this version will always generate with some tile.smooth_purpur.name tiles build in it.
+You can find these smooth purpur blocks on the outside behind the upside down stairs on the first spiral staircase from the bottom going up on the endcity.
+You can find the location marked by endstone in the picture from the LINKS folder titled "Smooth Purpur Locations".

+**Beta 1.2.0.2**
+- Hoppers can be used to put shulker boxes in shulker boxes